 The Oxford Fire Department has grown through the years from basic fire suppression to now also include medical services, rescue and extrication, hazardous materials response as well as specialized services for ice rescue, recreational accidents and other specialized services.
 Since the formation of our department in 1956 to the present time there have been many men and women responsible for our growth.
 This growth is made possible by a group working together as a team, not always agreeing, but always getting the job done.
 We can only hope that in the future years that the members of the Oxford Fire Department don’t sit back and say, “Look what we have done”, but stand up and say, “Look what we are going to do”!

 The Oxford Fire Department is always seeking pictures, information or stories related to the departments’ history.
-Research and information for this section was compiled from department and village records, as well as personal recollections of firefighters past and present, and through the efforts of retired member Harry “Sonny” Nemitz and Assistant Chief Steve Klump.
+Research and information for this section was compiled from department and village records, as well as personal recollections of firefighters past and present, and through the efforts of retired member Harry “Sonny” Nemitz and Firefighter Steve Klump.

 The Oxford Fire Department is always seeking pictures, information or stories related to the departments’ history.
-Research and information for this section was compiled from department and village records, as well as personal recollections of firefighters past and present, and through the efforts of retired member Harry “Sonny” Nemitz and Assistant Chief Steve Klump.
+Research and information for this section was compiled from department and village records, as well as personal recollections of firefighters past and present, and through the efforts of retired member Harry “Sonny” Nemitz and Firefighter Steve Klump.